-Ivo is a recipient of the Ivan Vazov Award for the popularisation of Bulgarian Culture abroad, and in 2011 he was also awarded the Silver Lion Award from the Ministry of Foreign Affairs.
-His performances have been broadcast on Bulgarian National Radio, BBC Radio, RAI 3, Classic FM+, Spanish National Radio, Slovak National Radio, Bulgarian National TV, BTV, and TV Bulgaria.
+Ivo is a recipient of the Ivan Vazov Award for the popularisation of Bulgarian Culture abroad, and in 2011 he was awarded the Silver Lion Award from the Ministry of Foreign Affairs.
+In 2019 he became an Associate of the Royal Academy of Music.
+His performances have been broadcast on Bulgarian National Radio, BBC Radio, RAI 3, France Music, Radio Toscana Classica, Classic FM+, Canadian Radios, Spanish National Radio, Slovak National Radio, Bulgarian National TV, BTV and TV Bulgaria.

 In 2017 Hyperion Records released a recording of Dimitar Nenov’s Piano Concerto and Ballade No. 2 with the Royal Scottish National Orchestra, conducted by maestro Emil Tabakov.
 It received wide international acclaim, garnering an average rating of 4.5/5 stars from the music critics.
 To date, Ivo has made thirteen commercial recordings for Hyperion Records, Gega New, B.N.R., Lorelt Records and ICSM Records (the record label he founded with his wife, the pianist Fiammetta Tarli).